SohamGanmote/SohamGanmote/README.md

 - **Email:** 📧 `sohamganmote@gmail.com` - Reach out before my inbox turns into a black hole of cat memes, code snippets, and unanswered emails. 🐱🌌

-## Current Gig at OyeLabs

-- **Job Title:** Junior Developer at [OyeLabs](https://oyelabs.com/) - I'm the proud code wrangler at OyeLabs, where we turn coffee into software, one bug at a time. ☕💻

-- **Daily Routine:** Debugging, debugging, and more debugging.
-Occasionally, I sneak in some coding between coffee breaks.
-And yes, we have an entire room dedicated to the coffee machine. ☕🛠️

-- **Team Spirit:** Our team communicates primarily in memes and GIFs.
-Meetings often turn into meme battles, but somehow, we still manage to get work done. 🤣🖼️

-- **Motto:** "Code, coffee, and cat memes - the three Cs of a junior developer's life." 🐱💬

-If you want to discuss work, tech, or just need someone to share the latest cat meme with, feel free to drop me an email.
-Just make sure it's not buried under a mountain of cat GIFs!

 ## Languages and Technologies I Speak

 I'm well-versed in a variety of programming languages and technologies, including: